 James wrote the text for this survey of the life and career of British painter Graham Dean in 2016.

 James was invited to contribute a chapter to the anthology Planned Violence: Post/Colonial Urban Infrastructure, Literature and Culture which was published in December 2018.
 The invitation resulted in the essay entitled ‘What You Find in the River: Isolarion Ten Years On’ in which he revisits the sites of his earlier explorations in the light of gentrification, shifting demographics and the forces unleashed by the referendum of 2015.
 Suzanne Hall of the LSE says ‘this stunning collection of essays is a creative and critical reference point for thinking through the instability of urban life’.
-The invitation to contribute allowed me to revisit the sites of my earlier exploration in the light of gentrification and the forces unleashed by the referendum of 2015.

 James contributed a chapter to the collection Life Writing and Space, edited by Eveline Kilian and Hope Wolf (2016), in which he examines his writing practice in light of movement through space to generate material.
 According to one reviewer, the collection ‘brings together a mix of established names and up and coming talent who probe the narration of lives through the prism of space.
 Drawing on work ranging from cultural critics to hardcore (postmodern) theorists and philosophers, this ambitious volume carves out a new territory for scholars and students interested in the intricacies of (auto)biography’.